artificialsolutions/teneo-web-chat/README.md

     * **TENEO_ENGINE_URL:** The engine url.
     * **CLOSE_TIE_SESSION_ON_EXIT:** Optional.
 If set to true, the Teneo engine session will be killed when the chat UI is closed.
     * **HEADER_TITLE:** Optional.
 Title shown in the header of the chat window.
 Defaults to 'Teneo Web Chat' if empty.
+    * **HEADER_ICON_URL:** Optional.
+Can be used to specify a custom icon (with a size of 24x24 pixels) shown in the header.
 3. Click 'Deploy app'.

 When Heroku has finished deploying, click 'View app'.
 You should now be able to use the web chat ui to talk to your bot.

 ### Running locally
-If you want to run the code locally, proceed as follows:
+If you want to run the code locally, for example to extend or update it, proceed as follows:

 1. Clone the project:
     ```